umamiMike/react-foodshop/README.md

 ### Next Steps

-- ADD: ability to purchase multiple items
-- ADD: improve typing
 - ADD: admin interface where you can
   - add items
   - add toppings to those items
-- ADD: client server loop for order placement
+- ADD: ability to purchase multiple items